 Emergency Root Canal in Vancouver, WA!

-What is an emergency root canal?
+What is an Emergency Root Canal?

-- Severe pain while biting or chewing
+- Pain when biting or chewing

-- Chipped or cracked tooth
+- Chipped or cracked teeth

-- Sensitivity to hot or cold
+- Sensitivity to temperature changes

 - Swollen or tender gums

-- Darkening of gum tissue
+- Darkened gum tissue

 Same Day Appointments